-With the help of our wonderful clients and animal lovers from throughout the community Wangford Veterinary Clinic have been able to give a donations to five different rescue charities, who care for a range of stray, abandoned, unwanted and injured animals including wildlife.
+With the help of our wonderful clients and animal lovers from throughout the community Wangford Veterinary Clinic have been able to give a donations to seven different rescue charities, who care for a range of stray, abandoned, unwanted and injured animals including wildlife.

-We know that caring for these animals does not come cheap with food, equipment, kennels, medication, neutering, microchipping, parasite control and heating bills going through the roof over the winter months.
+We know that caring for these animals does not come cheap with food, equipment, kennels, medication, neutering, micro-chipping, parasite control and heating bills going through the roof over the winter months.
 There is no government funding available either, so the money that has been donated really will make a difference.

 Your generosity also helps to take the pressure off these charities and their volunteers, so they can concentrate on the most important aspect of looking after the animal’s day to day care instead of the constant battle to raise funds.